soft-eng-practicum/softdev2-resources/content/workshops/react/authentication with Firebase/_index.md

 ---

 ## create signup function
-- Create a new file inside firebase folder and call it "auth.js"
+- Create a new file inside `src/firebase` folder and call it `auth.js`
-- write a sign up function which alllows the user to sign up with email and password
+- write a `signup` function which allows the user to sign up with email and password
 ```sh
 import firebase from 'firebase/app';
 import 'firebase/auth';